 What Are Qualified Charitable Distributions?

-Keep reading to learn more about qualified charitable distributions.
-If you or a loved one is curious about how QCDs can count towards your RMDs and would like to discuss qualified funds at Greater Houston Community Foundation, send us a message today.
+If you or a loved one is curious about how QCDs can count towards your RMDs, call Greater Houston Community Foundation at 713-333-2210 or reach out directly to get started.

 Key Insights

-- A QCD can be made to Field of Interest and Designated Funds at Greater Houston Community Foundation.
+- QCDs cannot be made to donor advised funds but can be directed to Field of Interest Funds and Designated Funds at Greater Houston Community Foundation.

 Table of Contents